scrtlabs/SafeTrace/README.md

 # COVID-19 Self-reporting with Privacy
-Privacy preserving voluntary Covid-19 self-reporting platform.
-Share your (encrypted) location history and test status, get a notification if you have had been in proxmity to a higher risk regions.
+Privacy preserving voluntary COVID-19 self-reporting platform.
+Share your (encrypted) location history and test status, get a notification if you have had been in proximity to a higher risk locations.

 ## Overview & Motivation